Welcome to my travel pages

 bungalows in the beautiful garden setting, with orange and lemon trees,

 and rhododedron, and purple coleus growing everywhere.
-And the incredible
+And the

 food!
 We simply didn't want to leave!
 Our porter didn't complain either!